-For the Biology major, the following cognates are required:
+For the Neuroscience major, the following cognates are required:

 - General and Analytical Chemistry I and II, and the labs (CHEM 112, 112L, 113, and 113L; 9 credits total)

-Note: Chem 112/113 and 232/233 are "sequence" courses - that is, the courses actually run over an entire year.
-Therefore, when you select a section for the Fall semester (for 112 or 232), you are automatically registered for the same section in the subsequent Spring semester.
-So if you do NOT plan to take the second course in the sequence in that subsequent semester (i.e. 113 or 233), you must drop the course from your course schedule.
+Note: Chem 112/113 - that is, the courses actually run over an entire year.
+Therefore, when you select a section for the Fall semester (for 112), you are automatically registered for the same section in the subsequent Spring semester.
+So if you do NOT plan to take the second course in the sequence in that subsequent semester (i.e. 113), you must drop the course from your course schedule.

 Unless you have a very good reason for doing so (see the Chemistry Department Chair), you will not be allowed to switch sections from one semester to another.

 b.
 Math: MATH 114 (Calculus, 4 credits) is required.
 Prerequisite for MATH114 is MATH 103 (4 credits) or Math Placement PT score 0f 14 or higher.

 The rules for earning credits for the mathematics cognate are a bit complicated.